We asked for your feedback on how we calculate and collect funds to provide Council services and facilities for everyone in our community.

 Under law, some properties aren’t charged rates (e.g. churches, schools).

-Council is required to collect taxes on behalf of the Victorian Government.
+Council is required to collect levies on behalf of the Victorian Government:

 From 2025-26, the fire services levy becomes the new and increased Emergency Services Volunteer Fund.